tquang14/embedded_and_rtos_project/README.md

 # embedded_and_rtos_project
-a stupid car parking system using stm32f103c8t6 board with rtos and non-rtos version this project using stm32cubemx to generate code, HAL library and complier is keilC v5 module using in project to interface with stm32f103c8t6 board:
+a stupid car parking system using stm32f103c8t6 board with rtos and non-rtos version .This project using stm32cubemx to generate code, HAL library and complier is keilC v5

+module using in project to interface with stm32f103c8t6 board:
   +micro sd card (spi)
   +RC522 (spi)